cozyGarage/resume_engine/ROADMAP.md

 - At least one CI job exercises PDF generation with `wkhtmltopdf` installed.
 - A migration branch is merged with tests and docs updated; Grunt is deprecated and removable in a follow-up cleanup PR.
+ - The long-term aim is a Bun-first workflow (Bun as primary runtime/tooling).
+Node.js is retained only as a fallback option for environments where Bun is not available or incompatible.

 Milestones
 1. Prototype and get tests green under Bun (COMPLETE).